The biggest lesson I learned from 4 years of being a mum

 What I do know is the impact of short, simple, consistent practice on your wellbeing.
 I’ve been practising yoga & mindfulness for the last 12 years and teaching for the last 6, so I do know a thing or two about how we can use these simple tools for our physical, emotional and mental health.

 Do you want to be a calm & relaxed mum who is less reactive to your child’s behaviour and more responsive to his or her needs?
 Do you wanna live your life more fully and mindfully and find more joy in motherhood?
 Do you wanna be a happier & healthier version of you?
-If your answer is YES, I invite you to join me inside the FREE online event that I'm hosting in October 2020, called 3 days to a happy mama.
-All you need is 10 minutes each day, perfect for any busy mum including new mums.
-Hit the link below to sin up TODAY!
-The replay will be available until 9pm Sunday 25th October.
+If your answer is YES, I invite you to join me inside my online membership space, called Mindful Mama Membership.
+The enrolment is open for a very limited time - until 10pm Monday 1st March 2021 AEST.